oracle/node-oracledb/INSTALL.md

   4.7 or later][5] or upgrade to Oracle Linux 7.

 - Python 2.7 for node-gyp.
-If another version of Python occurs first in your binary path then, when you install node-oracledb, use the `--python` option to indicate the correct version.
+If another version of Python occurs first in your binary path then, when you install node-oracledb, then run `npm config set python /wherever/python-2.7/bin/python` or use the `--python` option to indicate the correct version.
 For example:
   `npm install --python=/whereever/python-2.7/bin/python oracledb`.